milescb/root-for-boom/README.md

 ### Pull

-Pre-build versions can be found at `docker.io/milescb/root-for-boom`.
+Pre-built versions can be found at `docker.io/milescb/root-for-boom`.
 To use these pull via:

 ```
 docker pull milescb/root-for-boom:<version>